Skellington-Closet/slack-mock/README.md

   This method can be called multiple times per endpoint.
 Responses will be used in a FIFO order.
 Options are:
   - `url` (String, optional) Web API URL your app will be POSTing to.
-  - `status` (Number, optional) The HTTP status code to reply with.
+  - `statusCode` (Number, optional) The HTTP status code to reply with.
 Defaults to 200.
   - `body` (Object, optional) The response body to reply with.
 Defaults to `{ok: true}`
   - `headers` (Object, optional) The HTTP headers to reply with.
 Defaults to `{}`